rust-lang/rfcs/text/0000-eager-macro-expansion.md

   notice that it can't resolve `x!` and have its expansion delayed.
 * When the second invocation of `my_eager_macro!` is expanded, it provides a definition of `x!` that won't vary after further expansion.
-This should allow the first invocation to be 're-expanded'.
+This should allow the first invocation to continue with its expansion.
 ```rust
 macro make($name:ident) {
     macro $name() {}